- General information

 The site introduces the web information service by the DAAD (German Academic Exchange Service).
 It provides information on studying and researching in Germany (types of universities and course, stipends).
 Furthermore, a “Frequently Asked Questions“ section provides answers to typical problems students from abroad face when planning a period of research or study in Germany, [...]

-This online service provides you with comprehensive information in order to prepare for studying at a college or university in Germany.
+This online service provides you with comprehensive information to prepare for studying at a college or university in Germany.
 Here you can obtain essential information on admissions and the application process, promotional possibilities as well as the various types of universities and degrees.
-You can find detailed information on the subject matter and structure [...]
+You can find detailed information on the subject matter and structure of more [...]

 Entrance to courses